 - Project structure built

 - Client feedback: “Listened to audio a bunch of times.
 Reminded me of a bunch of stuff.
 It helped quite a bit.
 My focus was better, my preparation was better, everything was better.
 I listened to it before (in prep period) and while I was trading for a while.
 Helped me get into thinking better and more structure.
 I was a lot more aware of my emotions.”

 - Oct 18.
 2017 – “Happy with way I am trading, but trying to get too many pips.
 Issues: trying to get too many pips out of tier 1 moves.
 And letting gains turn into losses.
 Quite pleased with how I am trading since we started this project.
 There are things we can improve, but even the baseline has helped me big time.”

 - Oct 20, 2017 – Been trading non-events this week which caused some losses.
-Added $100 punishment for trading non-events.
-And create a schedule for allowed events to trade at start of week.
-Four hour time minimum per day.
+Dealt with: Added $100 punishment for trading non-events.
+Create a schedule for allowed events to trade at start of week.
+Four hour time minimum per day sitting at computer.